-You'll find a lot of extra information on the members page, so if you haven't got a login, please contact jess.rutledge@nzwine.com.
+You'll find a lot of extra information on the members page, so if you haven't got a login, please see details below on how to get one.
 All Young Winemaker contestants are eligible for this and it is highly recommended you keep up to date with lots of the information on here which relates to the above.